thebadsektor/bscs3b-g1-robotics/README.md

-# robot-car-lafvin
+# BSCS 3B Group 1

 <h2>Description</h2>
 <p>This project utilizes a kit provided by LAFVIN.
 This kit is called the 4WD Smart Robot Car V2, and is one of the few kits that they offer.
-This kit includes the following</p>
+This kit includes the following:</p>
 <ul>
   <li>1 Custom Arduino UNO R3</li>
   <li>1 Motor Drive Expansion Board</li>